VoxCrafterLP/JumpRace/README.md

 - de_CH (Swiss German)
 ```

-If you want to add your own language file, you can copy an existing translation file from the `/plugins/JumpRace/languages` folder and translate it.
+If you want to add your own language file, you can copy an existing translation file from the `plugins/JumpRace/languages` folder and translate it.
 **Important!
 You have to encode the translation file in ISO-8859-1.**
-To enable the translation, you have to switch the language file in the config.
+To enable the translation, you have to change the language file in the config.

-## Contributers
+## Contributors

 - [MakeItGame](https://www.youtube.com/channel/UCk8ROONMzJ3wlZ66vyyffJg) (German translation)
 - [Lezurex](https://github.com/Lezurex) (Swiss German translation)